-Economics BA Degree
+Economics BA / BS Degree

-Sharpen Analytical Skills to Work in Business or Finance
+Gain Analytical Skills to Work in Business or Finance

 A bachelor’s degree in economics from The University of Texas at Tyler prepares you to begin a career in a range of financial fields.
 The reason is that employers value what economics majors contribute: a broad understanding of the economy and an ability to analyze data to develop workable solutions for their companies.